Best CPU for RX 580

 65W

 The reason we recommend this CPU is for future-proofing reasons.
-We realize this CPU causes a decent GPU bottleneck at 1080p, but it means the CPU allows the RX 580 to perform at its maximum potential, whilst allowing room to upgrade the GPU in the future.
+We realize this CPU causes a decent GPU bottleneck at 1080p, but it means the CPU allows the RX 580 to perform at its maximum potential while allowing room to upgrade the GPU in the future.

 The 4.6GHz core speed ensures that the 5600X can handle gaming, and as we all know by now, the core boost speed is directly tied to gaming performance.
 This ensures you can usually predict the performance of a CPU in games just by knowing the core speed, and generation.

-The Ryzen 5 5600X is also efficient, consuming just 65W of power, that’s almost 200W less than some rival Flagship CPUs.
+The Ryzen 5 5600X is also efficient, consuming just 65W of power, which is almost 200W less than some rival Flagship CPUs.

 Intel Core i5-12600KF